Hervar77/infinity-doc/mkdocs/api/infinity.database.md

 Parameters:

 - name: `string`
-  >the name of the parameter
+  >The name of the parameter.

 - value: `any`
-  >the value of the parameter
+  >The value of the parameter.

 Example: